GreenFlag31/regex-helper/README.md

 ## Changelog

-V0.0.2: Improved typescript return type of the results.
+V0.0.2: [MINOR] Improved typescript return type of the results.

+V0.0.3: [MINOR] Escaping empty regex at initialisation and adding a general success rate in percentage in the General interface.
+Bug corrections and adding tests.

 ## Discover others libraries